JianMeng/jianmeng.github.com/_posts/2013-01-01-I-have-a-blog.md

    still my most favority in everyday life.
 As world became more and more smaller by internet, writing is better way to interact with the mass.
 Although I am a Chinese,I decide to write in English for almost foreign people can easily read.
 And I think writing in english for a blog is very good opportunity and challenge for me.
 If I am doing mess with something,please let me known.
+You can found my contact info below.

 3. I don't want to be limited in 256 bytes.
 Although the sharing web site like twitter,weibo(Chinese twitter) will continue soar, a lot of thoughts can not to correctly convey to reader in just 256 bytes.